 Wisconsin is rich in Native American heritage, with more tribes than any other state east of the Mississippi River.
 The eleven tribes offer campgrounds, hotel and conference centers, tourist attractions and gambling casinos.
 Indian museums and cultural centers, pow wows, schools and spirituality keep the culture and colorful traditions vital and vibrant.

 Native American Tour: DAY 1

-From the Minneapolis-St. Paul International Airport, head to Bayfield to visit Frog Bay Tribal National Park on the Red Cliff Chippewa Reservation.
+Start in Bayfield and visit Frog Bay Tribal National Park on the Red Cliff Chippewa Reservation.
 Bayfield boasts the most Travel Green Wisconsin certified businesses in the state and this park is the first-ever reservation opened to the public.